 While ‘flattening the curve’ extends the number of COVID-19 cases over time so the healthcare system has the overall ability to deal with them, ‘raising the line’ improves its very capacity to achieve that.

-From cancelling elective procedures, increased telemedicine capacity, and ensuring N95 masks and personal protective equipment are made available to the appropriate staff, small things make huge differences – and will save a lot of lives.
+From canceling elective procedures, increasing telemedicine capacity, and ensuring N95 masks and personal protective equipment are made available to the appropriate staff, small things make huge differences – and will save a lot of lives.

 “Everyone is pulled to the right to take care of these sick patients [and] that leaves a gaping chasm where they once were, taking care of regular ICU patients,” he says.